Sandhi

 Sandhi (/sænˈdiː/ san-DEE; सन्धि, /sa/) is any of a wide variety of sound changes that occur at morpheme or word boundaries.
 Examples include fusion of sounds across word boundaries and the alteration of one sound depending on nearby sounds or the grammatical function of the adjacent words.
 Sandhi belongs to morphophonology.

-Sandhi occurs in many languages, e.g. in the phonology of Indian languages (especially Sanskrit, Tamil, Sinhala, Telugu, Marathi, Hindi, Pali, Kannada, Bengali, Assamese and Malayalam).
+Sandhi occurs in many languages, e.g. in the phonology of Indian languages (especially Sanskrit, Tamil, Sinhala, Telugu, Marathi, Hindi, Pali, Kannada, Odia, Bengali, Assamese and Malayalam).
 Many dialects of British English show linking and intrusive R.

 Tone sandhi in particular defines tone changes affecting adjacent words and syllables.
 This is a common feature of many tonal languages such as Burmese and Chinese.